 (including the eggs!) to get the most accurate measure of ingredients for the batter.
 This will ensure that you get the right consistency.
 Kitchen scales are totally affordable, too!

 - Crêpes are easy to make because they require just three ingredients: eggs, flour, and milk.
 To make these gluten and dairy free, we used brown rice flour and coconut milk that we thinned out just a touch with some water.
 Experiment with different flour and milk to see what you like best.
-A great paleo option we tested was using cassava flour (we used Moon Rabbit Premium Cassava Flour) and it turned out great!
+A great paleo/plant paradox option we tested was using cassava flour (we used Moon Rabbit Premium Cassava Flour) and it turned out great!

 - Get inspired and creative with your filling!
 I knew I wanted mushrooms in my crêpes, but I wasn’t sure what else.
 I was so inspired as soon as I got into my local co-op and saw beech mushrooms and some beautiful rainbow chard.
 Next I grabbed fresh thyme, a lemon, a shallot and I was on my way to deliciousness!

 - 1 large bunch rainbow chard, large chiffonade

 - ½ tbsp.
 Tamari

 - 2 tsp. nutritional yeast